Transfer of Development Rights and Clustering

 This report from New Jersey Future examines the use of non-contiguous clustering as a land-preservation tool in nine New Jersey municipalities.
 May 2012.

-An overview of pending cluster development bill in the New Jersey legislature, along with relevant resources.
+An overview of cluster development in New Jersey, along with relevant resources.

 Chesterfield is poised to become the state’s first municipality outside of the Pinelands to add significantly to its already impressive farmland preserve, using a Transfer-of-Development-Rights program.